-The NESAQ values are integrated into the Regional Plan: Air for Otago (the Air Plan) (ORC, 2009).
-In addition, the Air Plan set Otago goal levels (OGL(s)) at about 66% of NESAQ values as 'alert' levels, as advocated in the Environmental Performance Indicators Programme (MfE, 1997).
-The OGL for the daily mean, PM{10} , is 35 μg/m3.
+The NESAQ values are integrated into the Regional Plan: Air for Otago (Air Plan) (2009).
+In addition, the Air Plan set Otago Goal Levels (OGLs) at approximately 66% of NESAQ values as "alert" levels as advocated by the MfE in the Environmental Performance Indicators Programme (1997).
+The Otago Goal Level for daily mean PM{10} is 35 μg/m3.